-With the proceeds of the class F notes, the reserve fund will be funded at \notin 45.5 million (1.3% of the issued amount).
+With the class F note proceeds, the reserve fund will be funded at €46.02 million (1.3% of the class A to E notes).

 The reserve fund will be fixed for the first three years.
 After this initial period it can start amortizing.
 Its minimum required level will be established at the minimum of: